- Latex-free options are essential for those with latex allergies, with alternatives like Polyurethane and Polyisoprene available.

 - Latex-free condoms offer increased sensation, better heat transfer, and lack the typical latex odour.

 - Polyurethane condoms are compatible with all lubricant types, while Polyisoprene condoms work best with water or silicone-based lubricants.

-We’re fortunate to have so much choice in condoms today; small ones, large ones, ribbed, ultra-thin and every flavour you can imagine.
+We’re fortunate to have so much choice in condoms today; small, large, ribbed, ultra-thin and every flavour you can imagine.

 However, latex allergy sufferers are not so lucky.

-Most male condoms have traditionally been made of latex material due to it’s properties of being easily malleable, safe, strong and affordable to manufacture.
+Most male condoms have traditionally been made of latex due to the material being easily malleable, safe, strong and affordable to manufacture.

 Unfortunately, people with allergies to latex can suffer with itchy rashes when using latex condoms making them less than desirable.

-Before this (and still available today) latex allergy sufferers were left with the sole choice of using natural condoms… made of lambskin. :/
+Before this (and still available today) latex allergy sufferers were left with the sole choice of using natural condoms… made of lambs intestine (‘lamskin’).

 Manufacturing condoms out of Polyurethane has many advantages over a standard latex condom.